mumar06/base/README.md

 **e, update(para_one,para_two):** <br>
 - Takes two arguments, Node's old value and new value. <br>
-- For Updating a Node in the Linked List, return True if value is updated or False if valuenot found. <br>
+- For Updating a Node in the Linked List.
+Return True if value is updated or False if value not found. <br>

 **f, search(para_one):** <br>
 - Takes one argument, a Node's value which needs to be found. <br>
 - For searching a Node, based on value, in the Linked List.
-Return True if Node is found and False if not found. <br>
+Return True if Node is found or False if not found. <br>

 **g, sort():** <br>
 - Takes no argument. <br>